dasling/dasling/README.md

         + make sure the device is plugged in directly with a cross over cable and OFF.
 Not through a switch or router.
 When you see "Device detection in progress..", turn the device ON (plug power in) and it should be discovered in a few seconds and flashed in a couple of minutes.
         + make flash V=99 (if it complains about libpcap not found, then ap51-flash might be compiled for 32-bit.
 Better use open-mesh-flash-ng: Download it to /flm01/bin/flm02.x.x/tools/ ,then mv ap51-flash ap51-flash_32bit, then add a symlink to the new tool: ln -s ap51-flash open-mesh-flash-ng, finally chmod 755 open-mesh-flash-ng)
         + (Working hard on these instructions, but my FLMv2B is still bricked, so only do this when you know what you're doing, etc...)
+            + Presumably, Problems are related to me having a 64-bit linux (related to openmesh or libraries used by it)
 + Check with a simple mqqt message whether this works
     + download the [examples algorithms](http://github.com/dasling/dasling-example-algorithms), or git clone https://github.com/dasling/dasling-example-algorithms.git
     + add a password filtering, watch out filtering now set on *.py files